salesforce/eslint-plugin-lwc/docs/rules/no-static-imports-of-user-specific-scoped-modules-in-ssrable-components.md

 -   `@salesforce/user/*`
 -   `@salesforce/userPermission/*`
 -   `@salesforce/customPermission/*`
--   `@salesforce/featureFlag/*`

-To replace these deprecated modules, it is recommended to use a **data provider** to fetch the required information declaratively.
-Avoid using the dynamic import pattern as shown below, as it is considered an **anti-pattern**.
+To replace these deprecated modules, it is recommended to use dynamic imports to fetch the required information on-demand.

-### Handling Deprecation in Components
+### Handling Deprecation in components

 If your component relies on one of these scoped modules, follow these best practices: